 That information will then be released to potential lenders/investors (you) on the P2P platform.
 You would then choose who you want to lend your money to.
 Borrowers who are labeled as high-risk would give you higher potential returns, but that comes at a risk, and the reverse is true.

 Now, here is an example of how P2P lending works.

 Suppose a borrower named Johnny Default, requests to borrow $10,000.
 You, the lender, can choose to lend as little as $25, $50, $100, or even the full amount.

 By the way, isn’t that great?
-You’re like the bank who charges Johnny Default an interest rate by lending him some money.
+You’re like the bank that charges Johnny Default an interest rate by lending him some money.

 By putting in less than $10,000 (the full amount), you are spreading the risk with other investors who “crowdfund” to help Mr. Default.
 Alongside, you can spread your investment across many different loans (i.e. different borrowers) to diversify your portfolio.
 In other words, you lower your risks of a single default when you lend to different borrowers other than Johnny Default (e.g. Sally, Johnson, Ming, Bonnie, etc.).

 With that said, P2P lending is a great way to diversify your passive income.
 But please note that reported returns of 5%-10% are not guaranteed.
 Like any other investments, there’s always a risk so you do your research before jumping the gun.